 Impacts don’t get much more significant than the Schrems II ruling from back in July 2020.
-Huge questions were raised around the use of The movement of data from one place to another, this could be, for example, from one data controller to another, or from one jurisdiction to another.... mechanisms to transfer EU residents’ Information which relates to an identified or identifiable natural person.... outside of the EU to Countries that are not part of the European Economic Area (EEA).... that did not have A status granted by either the EU Commission (EU) or UK government (UK) to third countries that provide personal data protection that is essentially equivalent to that provided in EU or UK law.... decisions.
+Huge questions were raised around the use of The movement of data from one place to another.
+This could be, for example, from one data controller to another, or from one jurisdiction to another. mechanisms to transfer EU residents’ Information which relates to an identified or identifiable natural person. outside of the EU to Countries that are not part of the European Economic Area (EEA). that did not have Adequacy decisions.

-It all started when Schrems II’s landmark ruling invalidated the EU-US Certification scheme, currently operational with the US, which places requirements on companies to protect personal data and provide appropriate redress for individuals...., which had previously enabled the free flow of personal data between the EU and US.
-The fallout of this was that organisations sharing EU residents’ personal data with the US had to find a new mechanism by which to In data protection terms, it must satisfy one of the appropriate lawful basis for processing and must not contravene any other statutory or common law obligations.... continue these transfers.
+It all started when Schrems II’s landmark ruling invalidated the EU-US US Certification scheme, now replaced by Data Privacy Framework., which had previously enabled the free flow of personal data between the EU and US.
+The fallout of this was that organisations sharing EU residents’ personal data with the US had to find a new mechanism by which to In data protection terms, 'lawfully' must satisfy one of the appropriate lawful basis for processing and must not contravene any other statutory or common law obligations. continue these transfers.

-Fortunately, things have now settled down on this front, with guidance confirming that SCCs can be used for personal data transfers, albeit with additional When transferring personal data to a third country, organisations must put in place appropriate safeguards to ensure the protection of the personal data.
-They should ensure that data subjects' rights will be respected and that the data subject has access to redress if they are not, and that the GDPR principles will be adhered to whilst the personal data is... required if organisations feel that the SCCs do not provide sufficient protection.
-The EDPB has published a guidance document for consultation on this, which is expected to be finalised later in the year, and the The United Kingdom’s independent ‘supervisory authority’ for ensuring compliance with the UK GDPR, Data Protection Act 2018, the Privacy and Electronic Communications Regulations etc.... has stated it will also publish some UK-centric guidance on this in due course.
+Fortunately, things have now settled down on this front, with guidance confirming that SCCs can be used for personal data transfers, albeit with additional When transferring personal data to a third country, organisations must put in place appropriate safeguards to ensure the protection of personal data.
+Organisations should ensure that data subjects' rights will be respected and that the data subject has access to redress if they don't, and that the GDPR principles will be adhered to whilst the personal data is in the... required if organisations feel that the SCCs do not provide sufficient protection.
+The EDPB has published a guidance document for consultation on this, which is expected to be finalised later in the year, and the The United Kingdom’s independent supervisory authority for ensuring compliance with the UK GDPR, Data Protection Act 2018, the Privacy and Electronic Communications Regulations etc. has stated it will also publish some UK-centric guidance on this in due course.
 Problem solved… perhaps?

 This means that UK organisations processing personal data must now comply with the UK GDPR, and for organisations that process both UK and EU residents’ data, both the EU GDPR and the UK GDPR must now be complied with.
 Whilst at present these two pieces of legislation are essentially identical, over time they will likely diverge due to case law, potentially adding further complexity.